 - May lead to an exclusion to another TMET school or a fixed term exclusion.
-The Principal, Vice Principal and Assistant Principal can take the decision to exclude a child.
+The Principal or Vice Principals can take the decision to exclude a child.
 The National Exclusion Guidelines are followed at all times. - May lead to a restart of the red report.